Thuotracy/auraska/README.md

-## School-website
+## AURASKA

 ## Description

-This is a school website design
+This is a website for a company that offers ERP Solutions that unify your business operations, from finance to customer management.

 ## Technologies Used
 * HTML
 * CSS
-* SCSS
-* JavaScript

 ## Live link
 https://thuotracy.github.io/school-website/home.